Football beat Ohio University 20-3 on Saturday, September 6, 2014, in Lexington's Commonwealth Stadium.

-Eliot helped Stoops orchestrate a magnificent revival of the defense at Florida State, where Eliot coached defensive ends from 2010-12.
-In 2012, he helped lead FSU to one of the best defensive campaigns in school history en route to a 12-2 record, the championship of the Atlantic Coast Conference and a 2013 Orange Bowl victory.
+Prior to UK, Eliot helped Mark Stoops orchestrate a magnificent revival of the defense at Florida State, where Eliot coached defensive ends from 2010-12.
+In 2012, he helped lead FSU to one of the best defensive campaigns in school history en route to a 12-2 record, the Atlantic Coast Conference championship and a 2013 Orange Bowl victory.

 The year before Eliot and Stoops arrived in Tallahassee, the Seminoles ranked 108th in total defense and rushing defense.
-But in 2012, FSU ranked first nationally in fewest yards per play (3.86), second in total defense (254.1 yards per game) and sixth in scoring defense (14.7 points per game).
+But in 2012, FSU ranked second nationally in total defense (254.1 yards per game) and sixth in scoring defense (14.7 points per game).
 FSU also allowed only 3.86 yards per play, leading the nation in that category.
-In each of Eliot's first two years on the job, FSU ranked among the nation's top 10 teams in sacks and the top 25 in tackles for loss.
-Eliot's players also had outstanding individual achievements.
+In each of Eliot’s first two years on the job, FSU ranked among the nation’s top-10 teams in sacks and the top 25 in tackles for loss.
+Eliot’s players also had outstanding individual achievements.

-Brandon Jenkins earned All-ACC honors in 2010 and `11 before sustaining a season-ending injury in the 2012 season opener.
+Brandon Jenkins earned All-ACC honors in 2010 and ‘11 before sustaining a season-ending injury in the 2012 opener.
 Despite not playing the remainder of the year, he was still a fifth-round selection in the NFL Draft.

 After Jenkins’ injury, Cornellius Carradine went from FSU backup to joining Werner as first-team All-ACC.
 He had 11 sacks, second in the ACC behind his teammate, and 15th nationally.
 He went in the second round of the NFL Draft.

-Under Eliot's guidance, Markus White had a breakout season in 2010 and has played two seasons in the NFL.
+Under Eliot’s guidance, Markus White had a breakout season in 2010 and played three seasons in the NFL.

-Werner and Carradine formed the top defensive end tandem in the nation with a combined 24 sacks and 31 total tackles for loss.
-In 2011, Jenkins, Werner and Carradine combined for 20.5 sacks and 31 TFL while limiting opponents to just 2.35 yards per carry, which led the nation in that category.
-In Eliot's first season at FSU, the `Noles tied for the national lead for most sacks with 48.
+Werner and Carradine formed the top defensive end tandem in the nation in 2012 with a combined 24 sacks and 31 total tackles for loss.
+In 2011, FSU limited opponents to just 2.35 yards per carry, which led the nation in that category.
+In Eliot’s first season at FSU, the ‘Noles tied for the national lead for most sacks with 48.

 Eliot and Stoops first became acquainted at Wyoming, where Stoops coached the defensive backs while Eliot played linebacker.
-The two coached together at Wyoming as Eliot was a graduate assistant for his alma mater in 1999.
+The two coached together at Wyoming as Eliot was a graduate assistant in 1999.

 The two continued to work together in 2000 when Stoops joined the staff at the University of Houston as the co-defensive coordinator/safeties coach and Eliot was a graduate assistant.
 Eliot remained at Houston through 2001 before rejoining Stoops in 2002 at Miami (Fla.) as a grad assistant.
 The two helped lead the Canes to a 12-1 record and a berth in the Fiesta Bowl.